-Also note that everytime an offset is performed, the acquisition image is now saved (will be disabled in P92).
-This can be useful for quickly varying objects such as GRBs.
+Till P92, every time an offset was performed, the acquisition image was saved (disabled in P93).
+This was useful for quickly varying objects such as GRBs but this is now obsolete with the offered imaging mode.

 FITS header keywords HIERARCH ESO SEQ AG XCEN and YCEN record the location of the centre of the SLIT or IFU in the image.